xvyh/dynamicRC_NWN/README.md

 This repository include all code needed to simulate the neuromorphic nanowire network, and using it for time series forecasting via reservoir computing, for the manuscripts "*Learning Chaotic Dynamics with Neuromorphic Network Dynamics*" (https://arxiv.org/abs/2506.10773)", and "*Dynamic Reservoir Computing with Physical Neuromorphic Networks*" (https://arxiv.org/abs/2505.16813).

 ## Requirements
-Python 3.8.2+ is needed.
+Python 3.8.2 is needed.
 All required external Python packages are in [`requirements.txt`](requirements.txt).

 Only NumPy is strictly needed for simulations.
-Matplotlib is only for figure making, and tqdm is a quality-of-life addition which can easily ignored by overwriting the progress bar object with an identity map (i.e. `pbar = lambda *args, **kwargs: args[0]`).
+Matplotlib is only for figure making, and tqdm is a quality-of-life addition which can be easily ignored by overwriting the progress bar object with an identity map (i.e. `pbar = lambda *args, **kwargs: args[0]`).

 ## Navigation
 [`neurowiresim.py`](neurowiresim.py): Simulation of the neuromorphic nanowire network.